School Districts

 Students whose three-year migrant eligibility has lapsed, but who continues to receive services are not categorically eligible for free lunch and breakfast.
 These students may qualify by completing the application from the school district.

-LEA Policy on the Education of Students in Temporary Housing - LEAs are required to periodically review and revise policies for students in temporary housing to ensure that there are no barriers to school attendance and participation.
+LEA Policy on the Education of Students in Temporary Housing - LEAs are required to periodically review and revise policies for all students in temporary housing to ensure that there are no barriers to school attendance and participation.
 Each LEA is required to designate a McKinney-Vento Liaison to fulfill all the Roles and Responsibilities outlined in the sample policy.
 To support those requirements, the NYS Department of Education shared a Sample LEA Policy on the Education of Students in Temporary Housing (December 14, 2023).